 There are other tests for Down’s Syndrome that can be performed later in pregnancy, but the Harmony Test or NIPT test as it is sometimes known, can be performed early on and deliver accurate results:

 - Non invasive procedure where a blood sample is taken from the pregnant mother

 The NIPT test is suitable for both single and twin pregnancies.
 It is also suitable for all IVF pregnancies.

 With traditional screening, there is around a 1 in 20 (or 50 in a 1000) chance of getting a false positive, whereas with the Harmony Test there is only a 1 in 1000 chance of the test returning a false positive result.
 Clinical tests have shown that the Harmony Test will detect 99% of cases of Trisomy 21, meaning there is less chance that your doctor will need to recommend further, more invasive testing.

 Your chances of having a baby with a chromosomal abnormality can be influenced by your age and family history, so if you are concerned about this then booking in for a test appointment is the first step in becoming informed.

-We offer the Harmony Test combined with an early pregnancy scan in our Harmony Clinics which take place every Thursday and Friday.
-Our appointments include an ultrasound scan to date your pregnancy, blood samples taken by our Nurse or Midwife phlebotomist and counselling to discuss how the test works and when and how you will receive results.
+We offer the Harmony Test combined with an early pregnancy scan in our.
+Our appointments include an ultrasound scan to date your pregnancy and to rule out any circumstances that may affect the test.
+Blood samples taken by our Nurse or Midwife phlebotomist and you will receive counselling to discuss how the test works and when and how you will receive results.

-Click here to find out more about our prenatal Harmony test or to book your appointment.
+To find out more about our prenatal Harmony test or to book your appointment please head to our Harmony test booking page where you will find useful websites that will help you to decide whther you would like to undergo NIPT testing.
 We look forward to welcoming you to Early Life Ultrasound Centre and are happy to answer any questions you might have by contacting us here.